 Feeling lightheaded or dizzy

 If you believe that you are experiencing a severe allergic reaction, please visit our emergency room.
-We have four locations- visit the closest ER.
+We have an ER near you.
 All of our emergency rooms are open 24/7 to help with your medical emergency.
-Schedule an emergency room appointment with us.
+Schedule an emergency room appointment with us or just come right in.